elymeraj/elymeraj/README.md

 - 🎮 Currently working on **the second part of Adversarial Games for Expectimax**.
 - 🇦🇱 Originally from Albania, currently in France.

-> "AI is not about machines replacing humans, but empowering them."

 ## 💡 Skills & Technologies